Submit an intervention

 2. Assessing evidence for the Toolkit

 In this webinar the team who developed the Toolkit for Fair Access explain how they identified and assessed the evidence included in the Toolkit.
-Watching the webinar will help you understand more about the standards required for evidence to be included in the Toolkit.
+Watching the webinar will help you understand more about the purpose of different types of evaluation and standard of evidence required for it to be included in the Toolkit.

 You can access Webinar 2 here